Undergraduate Course: Educational Studies 2a: Child & Adolescent Development in Education (EDUA08099)

 2. Researching Development in Childhood and Adolescence

 In this strand, students are initially introduced to the broad range of qualitative and quantitative research methods used within developmental psychology.
 There is then an introduction to experimental and quasi-experimental research design, with students encouraged to consider and critique the experimental methods discussed within the first strand of the course.
 From within the broad range of research methods, students then be introduced to quantitative observational approaches in more detail.
-They will be supported to use this method to conduct a piece of small-scale research into one aspect of development (this research may take place within an educational context or using existing data sets).
+They will be supported to use this method to conduct a piece of small-scale research into one aspect of development (this research may take place within an educational context or in an alternative setting).
 Students are then supported to develop their understanding of and ability to work with quantitative data, using descriptive statistics to describe elementary data, including their own observational data.
 A key component throughout this strand is the ethics around research involving children and adolescents, including issues of informed consent and power dynamics in research.
 Throughout this strand students are also encouraged to reflect on the relationship between developmental research and educational practice.

 Student learning experience: